 - that the repossession or eviction was done against the law,

-- the landlord tried to harm the tenant, or
+- the owner tried to harm the tenant, or

 - the landlord acted in an unreasonable way.

-What happens if the eviction or repossession does not happen on the scheduled date?
+What happens if the eviction or repossession does happen on the scheduled date?

 If the Régie refuses the repossession or eviction, the lease continues.
-And if the Régie makes this decision after end of the time limit to avoid renewal or modification of the lease, the lease is automatically renewed.
+And if the Régie makes this decision after the time limit for avoiding renewal or modification of the lease, the lease is automatically renewed.

-The landlord has one month from the date of the Régie’s decision to ask the Régie to decide on the rent.
+The owner has one month from the date of the Régie’s decision to ask the Régie to decide on the rent.